Discover Ko Lanta – the ideal honeymoon destination for couples wishing to ‘get away from it all’ in a secluded and serene island environment.

 Description: Rawi Warin Resort and Spa provides 5-star luxury with 4 large outdoor pools, fitness center and tennis courts.
 Featuring 6 dining options, it provides stunning views of Klong Tob Bay.
 Featuring spacious layouts and private balconies, modern Thai-style rooms have fine wood furnishings and floors.
 They come with cable TV and DVD players.
 A fridge and tea/coffee making amenities are provided.
 Resort Rawi Warin’s dive center organizes daily trips to the Bida Islands.
 For relaxation, there's a library and game room with numerous facilities.
 Recreational activities can be planned at the tour desk.
 Specializing in seafood dishes, The Watermark provides diners with a memorable outdoor dining experience.
 Hearty breakfasts and international dishes are available at The Golden Pond.
 The Wave Bar serves light refreshments.
 Rawi Warin Resort and Spa is a 2-hour car and ferry transfer from Krabi Airport.
 From Krabi Airport, it's about an hour’s flight from Suvarnabhumi International Airport.

-The best time to visit Ko Lanta Yai is during the dry season from November to April, when the skies are clear and sunny and the temperature averages 28°C (82°F); January and February the ideal months.
+The best time to visit Ko Lanta Yai is during the dry season from early-December through to early-March, when the skies are usually clear and sunny and temperature averages 28°C (82°F).

-Ko Lanta Yai, the largest of 52 islands that make up the Ko Lanta group, is located 70km south of Krabi town – an easy drive (via car-ferry) or short boat ride away.
+Ko Lanta Yai – the largest of 52 islands that make up the Ko Lanta group – is located 70km (43mi) south of Krabi town – a one hour boat ride from the mainland.